The Latest: Trump and Putin begin talks on possible deal to end Russia-Ukraine war

 Trump arrives for pivotal summit with Putin in Alaska that could reshape the war in Ukraine

-President Donald Trump arrived in Alaska on Friday for a pivotal summit with Russia’s Vladimir Putin that could reshape the war in Ukraine and relations between Moscow and Washington.
+Trump arrived in Alaska on Friday for a pivotal summit with Putin that could reshape the war in Ukraine and relations between Moscow and Washington.

 Trump was scheduled to meet Russia’s president at his plane shortly.
 A large “Alaska 2025” sign, flanked by four parked fighter jets and red carpets, was placed on the tarmac at Joint Base Elmendorf-Richardson in Anchorage for the leaders’ arrival.
 Trump and Putin have shared closely watched handshakes before — but the one they are expected to have Friday will be as scrutinized as any, as will any body language or hints about how each is feeling.